 "Beyond this, whether you take up and accept the nembutsu or whether you abandon it is for each of you to determine."
 (A Record in Lament of Divergences, CWS, p.
-662)

-As I read this passage, I cannot help but to recall how the late Dr. Alfred Bloom, a former Dean, with whom I worked for eight meaningful years at the IBS, often cited this passage as one of the main reasons why he had "come to fall in love with Shinran."
+662) As I read this passage, I cannot help but to recall how the late Dr. Alfred Bloom, a former Dean, with whom I worked for eight meaningful years at the IBS, often cited this passage as one of the main reasons why he had "come to fall in love with Shinran."
 Having come from a fundamentalist Christian background, he frequently told us how he appreciated Shinran's openness to allow individual to decide for oneself!

-Finally, as for the steadfastness of his conviction, the third quality of authentic individuality, I cite the example of Shinran's willingness to harshly criticize even the

-Emperor for persecuting Buddhism, for he wrote, "The emperor and his ministers, acted against the dharma and violated human rectitude."
+Finally, as for the steadfastness of his conviction, the third quality of authentic individuality embraced in wisdom and compassion, I cite Shinran's willingness to harshly criticize even the Emperor for persecuting Buddhism, pointing out that, "The emperor and his ministers, act[ed] against the dharma and violat[ed] human rectitude."
 This took enormous courage, particularly in his time, for it had the potential for severe punishment, including execution.
 However, it seems Shinran was ready to take the consequence as elsewhere he had stated: